elsoroka/elsoroka.github.io/projects/tools-for-student-teams.markdown

 ### Purchase management is difficult for humans
 * It was difficult to train new students to use the School of Engineering order forms.
+Errors often caused procurement delays.
 * Each order had to be logged in a spreadsheet.
-* When purchase orders got edited or returned due to errors, the log had to be updated.
+* When purchase orders were edited or returned due to errors, the log had to be updated.
+Students often forgot this step.
+The log contained incorrect records.
-* Errors often caused procurement delays.
-Students forgot to update the log when they modified their purchase orders.

-### We couldn't find existing software to fit our team.
+### Existing software didn't fit our team
 * To ensure everyone can access the software, it should be web-based.
 * Most students don't have access to web hosting or the know-how to make it work.
 * Students are reluctant to pay for expensive commercial-grade software they don't really need.